veraison/services/deployments/docker/README.md

 as if you ran `make SCHEME_LOADER=builtin`).
 This means you can set the breakpoint inside your code directly from here, and you don't need to worry about attaching the debugger to a separate plugin process.

+(Note: the config.yaml files in service directories -- such as `/veraison/build/vts/cmd/vts-service/config.yaml` -- that are loaded by default, are configured for running the service directly on the build host, outside docker.
+For running inside a docker container, the `config-docker.yaml` in the same location should be used. `debug` command demonstrated above does that, so you don't need to worry about it.
+However, if you want to run the service executable directly, then you must remember to specify the appropriate config, e.g.

+    # inside the debug shell:
+    cd /veraison/build/vts/cmd/vts-service
+    ./veraison-service --config config-docker.yaml